 Right hand acoustic guitars can be strung left handed.
 While the shape of an acoustic guitar is symmetrical (unless featuring a cutaway) giving the impression that all that’s required to change orientation is to change the strings around.
 Attention should also be paid to the nut and saddle which, depending on the guitar, in most cases will require replacing or making adjustments to ensure reliable intonation and playability.
-If you play a classical guitar you might want to add new fret markers to the top of the neck as the original markers won’t visible when the guitar is being played.
+If you play a classical guitar you might want to add new fret markers to the top of the neck as the original markers won’t be visible when the guitar is being played.

 Despite the greater availability of left hand guitars nowadays, I still see the question asked surprisingly often.
 In the following article, I’m going to explain why you can switch most right handed acoustics and the best way to go about it.
 Hint, it’s not just a case of changing over the strings if you want your guitar to play and sound great.